ziad-saab/node-express-reddit-clone/README.md

 This file exports a simple middleware that will force a user to be logged in.
 If a request comes from a non-logged in user, the middleware will not call `next()` and instead return a `401 Unauthorized` response. **This middleware is not meant to be used on every request**.
 Look in `index.js` for how this middleware is used.

 ### `views/layout.pug`
 This file contains the main layout for the website.
 It outputs the main `<html>` structure, and uses [Pug's inheritance system](https://pugjs.org/language/inheritance.html).
 The part that says `block content` will be replaced with the content output by any template that extends `layout.pug`.
-Check `post-list.pug` for an example of extending the layout.
+Check `homepage.pug` for an example of extending the layout.

 ### `views/post-list.pug`
+This file creates a [Pug mixin](https://pugjs.org/language/mixins.html) which is the equivalent of a function in that it can take arguments and be re-used.
+This mixin is used in `views/homepage.pug` and will be useful for you to build other views.

+### `views/homepage.pug`
-This file will use a Pug iteration to output a list of posts
+This file extends the `layout.pug` file and defines a block called "content".
+This block in turn uses the `postList` mixin to output a list of posts after outputting a generic title.

-### `error.pug`
+### `views/error.pug`
 This file can be used anytime you have access to an error object.
 It is useful to output the error in a nice way to the browser.

 ---